-Imagine you’re a content writer working in Google Docs on a new blog post to be published this Thursday.
-And then, in the moment of your wildest flight of imagination, you lift your head up and see “error, please reload” on the screen.
+Imagine you’re a content writer working in Google Docs on a new blog post.
+You work hard, only to lift your head and see “error, please reload” on the screen.

-Regardless of its multiple benefits, including functionality, security, reliability, and so on, Google Drive has its drawbacks.
-Its upload & download issues are probably the most irritating.
+We love it, but Google Drive has its drawbacks.
+Its upload and download issues are among the most irritating ones.

 - Trying to connect most likely means that there are some issues with the internet connection on your side.

 - The Google Drive server encountered an error / A server error occurred.
 Please press “Reload” in your browser.
 This notification warns you about a failed attempt to connect to Google’s servers.
-The message doesn't specify on which part the problem appeared.
+It doesn't specify if it was your fault or Google's.

-- Google Drive Error Code 5 hints about some issues concerning application permissions.
-Try running your GD app as an administrator.
+- Google Drive Error Code 5 issues with application permissions.
+Try running your Google Drive app as an administrator.

 - 403 Failed-Forbidden Error / HTTP Error 403 – Forbidden / Access Denied: You don't have permission to access.
 Any of these refer to an HTTP status code.
-To make it simple, the message implies that you’re trying to reach a website with no access to it.
+The message implies that you’re trying to reach a website with no access to it.
 The error occurs mostly due to incorrect settings and/or file and folder permissions.

-- Error 404 happens when a file/page couldn’t be found.
+- Error 404 happens when Google Drive files/pages couldn’t be found.
 As a rule, these are some issues with a destination link.
 For example, a person has moved a file out of the folder.